fennel-ai/client/docs/pages/concepts/introduction.md

 # Introduction

-Fennel has two core concepts -- datasets and featuresets.
-Let's look at both one by one
+Fennel has two core concepts - datasets and featuresets.
+Let's look at both one by one.

 ## Dataset

 Dataset refers to a "table" of data with typed columns.
-Here is how a dataset is defined.&#x20;
+Here is how a dataset is defined.

 <pre snippet="concepts/introduction#user_dataset"></pre>